Alchemy013/Alchemy013/README.md

   Looking for a team or an organization where I can learn and develop my skills

   I Am Just a High Functionin SocioPath...

   Moto
-#Respect the privacy of others.
+  *Respect the privacy of others.
-#Think before you type.
+  *Think before you type.
-#With great power comes great responsibility.
+  *With great power comes great responsibility.

   Quote Quote
   Loyalty is a two-way street.
 If I'm asking for it from you, then you're getting it from me.
+  Quote Quote